Neural Collapse-Inspired Multi-Label Federated Learning under Label-Distribution Skew: Proposed Method

-\paragraph{Negative Feature Rejection Loss.} While \(\mathcal{L}_{\text{BCE}}\) discourages alignment of a negative feature \(\mathbf{h}_{ic}\) with its own prototype \(\mathbf{m}_c\) when \(y_{ic}=0\), it does not prevent \(\mathbf{h}_{ic}\) from spuriously aligning with other prototypes.
-We therefore penalize high similarity between every negative feature and all non-self prototypes:
+\textbf{Negative Feature Rejection Loss.} While \(\mathcal{L}_{\text{BCE}}\) discourages alignment between a negative feature \(\mathbf{h}_{ic}\) and its corresponding prototype \(\mathbf{m}_c\) when \(y_{ic}=0\), it does not prevent \(\mathbf{h}_{ic}\) from spuriously aligning with other class prototypes.
+To address this, we introduce a penalty on high similarity between each negative feature and all non-self prototypes: